Developing SSE Type MCP Services

 6. **Enhanced User Experience**: Real-time updates and quick responses improve customer satisfaction.

-7. **Simplified Client**: Client code is cleaner, without complex polling mechanisms, only needing to listen for server events.
+7. **Simplified Client**: The client code is more concise, eliminating the need for complex polling mechanisms, and only needs to listen for server events.

 Of course, if we want to use this in a production environment, we also need to consider the following points: